-We meet every Sunday morning at St. Barnabas Chapel from 8.30am.
+We meet every Sunday morning at St. Barnabas Chapel from 9.00am.
 This is a service of Holy Communion followed by morning tea in the Parish Centre.
-The first Sunday of each month is a service of Morning Prayer.
+On the first Sunday of each month this service is held at All Saints Kingston.

-We also meet on Sunday afternoons at All Saints Kingston for Evening Prayer at 4.30pm.
+We also meet on Sunday afternoons at All Saints Kingston for Evening Prayer at 5.00pm.
+On the first Sunday of each month this service is held at St. Barnabas Chapel.
 At this service, we pray the prayer of John Adams and re-tell the story of the gospel coming to the people of Pitcairn Island.
 Accordingly, this service is read from the 1662 Book of Common Prayer, the prayer book that was used on the HMS Bounty.
-Following this service is an inspiring “Sing-Along” where we remember the many traditional Pitcairn Island hymns (as well as many other favourites).
-The first Sunday of each month is a service of Holy Communion at 10.00am.
+Following this service is a fun and inspiring “Sing-Along” where we sing the many traditional Pitcairn Island hymns and share some of the history of the Church of England on Norfolk Island.

 How do I get there?

 St. Barnabas Chapel can be found on the corner of Anson Bay Rd and Headstone Rd.
 There is plenty of parking available onsite.

 All Saints can be found on the corner of Middlegate Road and Quality Row, Kingston.
 There is plenty parking available onsite.

 What should I expect when I visit?